 2Can I wear one gi for two classes in a row?

-No. Out of respect for other members, we insist that if you want to attend two classes in a row that you bring two gis or sets of no-gi gear.
+No. Hygiene rules require that if you want to attend two classes in a row, you bring two gis or sets of no-gi gear.
 The same belt is fine, however.
 A gi can be rented for $10 per class.

 3Can I buy uniforms from CAZA?

 Yes.
-We have most sizes in stock at any given time unless you are a big unit.
-Contact us with your sizes for pricing.
+We have most sizes in stock at any given time.
+Contact us with your size for pricing.

 4Are CAZA uniforms approved for competition?